MonilMehta/LOC-CheckIn-HotelManagement/README.md

 # LOC
- A projecct made as part of LOC Hackathon
+ A project made as part of LOC Hackathon